State-of-Rhode-Island-eCMS/ecms_profile/docs/features.md

 This contains the notification content type and the related field configuration.

 ### ecms_press_release
-This containe the press_release content type and the related field configuration.
+This contains the press_release content type and the related field configuration.

 ## Development Notes
 Developing with features can be tricky.
 A few items to remember: